Counterfactual Mean-variance Optimization: Discussion

 \section{Discussion}

-In this paper, we proposed counterfactual mean-variance optimization, a new framework for optimal decision making under hypothetical interventions.
-First, we characterized rates of convergence and provided a closed-form expression for the asymptotic distribution of optimal solutions in a general class of nonlinear stochastic optimization problems.
-Based on these results, we developed a doubly robust estimator that attains $\sqrt{n}$-consistency and asymptotic normality even when using flexible nonparametric regression methods.
-We also discussed calibration methods for our counterfactual covariance matrix estimator, which help to avoid ill-conditioning or non-positive (semi-)definiteness.
-Finally, we studied our methods via simulation, and applied them to problems in healthcare operations research and financial portfolio construction.
+In this paper, we proposed counterfactual mean–variance optimization, a novel framework for determining optimal resource allocation under constraints, in the presence of hypothetical interventions that define unseen scenarios potentially far removed from the observed world.
+Leveraging recent advances in counterfactual prediction, we developed a doubly robust estimator that achieves $\sqrt{n}$-consistency and asymptotic normality, even when employing flexible nonparametric regression methods.
+To address potential numerical instabilities, we also introduced calibration methods for the counterfactual covariance matrix estimator, which mitigate issues such as ill-conditioning and non-positive (semi)definiteness.
+Our methods were validated through simulation studies and demonstrated in real-world case studies in healthcare operations and financial portfolio optimization.
+Furthermore, the shrinkage approach proposed in Section~\ref{subsec:counterfactual-shrinkage} opens the door to extending a broad class of covariance matrix estimation techniques, such as those discussed in \citet[][Section 2.4]{ledoit2020power}, to counterfactual inference settings.

-Some of our theoretical developments can be harnessed outside the mean-variance framework.
-For example, our asymptotic results in Section \ref{sec:asymptotic-stochastic-nlp} can be applied to doubly-robust counterfactual prediction via the following constrained and regularized estimation

-for some risk $\mathcal{R}$, penalty $\mathcal{J}$, finite basis set $\bm{b}(\cdot)$, and tuning parameter $\lambda_{penalty} \geq 0$.
-Here, we are estimating a projection of $\E[Y^a \mid X]$ onto a finite-dimensional model with the constraint set $\mathcal{S}_{lin}$ which allows us to use flexible penalization, or to incorporate prior information \citep{gaines2018algorithms} or (counterfactual) fairness constraints \citep{mishler2021fade}.
-Since we focused on stochastic programs of the form \eqref{eqn:nlp-unobs}, only specific types of risk can be used for $\mathcal{R}$ (e.g., the mean squared error).
-However, in upcoming companion papers, we consider a more general counterfactual prediction problem with a far broader class of risk functions.
-Furthermore, our proposed shrinkage method in Section \ref{subsec:counterfactual-shrinkage} provides an opportunity to expand a wide range of applications of covariance matrix estimation \citep[e.g.,][Section 2.4]{ledoit2020power} to {counterfactual settings}.